nhongphuc/RSNA-breast-cancer-detection/README.md

 https://github.com/nhongphuc/RSNA-breast-cancer-detection/blob/main/TitlePic.png?raw=true)

 The goal of this project is to diagnose breast cancer by training models on screening mammograms.
 We hope to help radiologists to be more efficient with the diagnosis process.
+In particular, we hope to achieve a false positive rate (FPR) lower than 25%, because false positives lead to unnecessary, costly medical procedures for the patient.

 ## Data